last updated December 12th, 2022

 In our detailed reviews, you’ll find a pizzelle maker with your chosen preferences.

-Whether you are looking for a nonstick or uncoated pizzelle iron, would like to make thin or little thicker cookies; our top choices of best pizzelle makers show you different options.
+Whether you are looking for a nonstick or uncoated pizzelle iron, or you would like to make thin or a little thicker cookies; our top choices of best pizzelle makers show you different options.

 Comparison Chart For The Best Pizzelle Makers 2023

 For a quick overview of our best pizzelle cookie irons, including the most important features and price indication, please see our comparison chart.

-Best Pizzelle Makers In 2020 – Our Reviews
+The Best Pizzelle Makers In 2023 – Our Reviews

 Our Favorite Pizzelle Maker

 Palmer Pizzelle Maker Classic – Review

 The Palmer Pizzelle Maker Classic is not only our #1 choice because it is produced in our own backyard but also of its quality craftsmanship, durability, and a 5-year warranty that comes with your purchase.

 There are no indicator lights, so your best bet is to let this pizzelle maker preheat for about 10 minutes.